bjcosta/landscaping/README.md

 I have written more about my thinking on this [ecosystems/ecosystems.md](ecosystems/ecosystems.md).
 However in summary, in order to achieve the goals of productivity and sustainability in a small area of my backyard I think we need to focus on ecosystems that are tuned to produce some of what we consume.

 Tow good examples of this in the design are:
-### Adding a pond
+**Adding a pond**
 A pond is not natural in my backyard, and will require maintainence and some electricity.
 However its my personal opinion that the benefits far outweigh these drawbacks.

-### Tree selection
+**Tree selection**
 A good choice here would likely be some kind of Eucalypt.
 It is a consideration, but in order to achieve the productivity and density for the backyard I will be selecting various kinds of fruit and nut trees.

 ## Fowl (Chickens)

-Using fowl as part of a suburban ecosystem is hugely beneficial.
+Using chickens or pheasants as part of a suburban ecosystem is hugely beneficial.
 They perform multiple different duties that help in the recycling of waste and health of the overall garden.

-Most likely we will include some bantham chickens, however if we are unable to do that due to various constraints, I will consider using spotted pheasants or other form of fowl.
+Most likely we will include some bantam chickens, however if we are unable to do that due to various constraints, I will consider using spotted pheasants or other form of fowl.
 They are good at:
 * Recycling human waste converting to manure good for the garden
 * Cleaning bugs from lower storey plants
 * Scratching around and aerating the soil